FridayOrtiz/timebase/paper/paper.md

 ## Detection

+Detection of our specific implementation falls into three categories:

+1. Traffic analysis
+1. Packet analysis
+1. Endpoint analysis

+As described in section 4.1, centralized enterprise computing environments typically provide an NTP hierarchy, and configure endpoints to leverage that hierarchy exclusively.
+Using traffic analysis tools such as Zeek[@zeek], formerly Bro, rules can be configured to monitor and track connections to upstream NTP servers, high connection duration, and high number of bytes exchanged.
+These would be considered high-quality indicators of compromise.

-Detection of our specific implementation is fairly straightforward, simply look for an NTP packet that contains the ELF magic number.
+In the second catagory, packet analysis techniques that focus on the NTP extension header would be effective detection mechanisms.
+For example, a detection that looks for an NTP packet that contains the ELF magic number.
 This marks the beginning of the binary we are sending over, and any further connections to this NTP server can be blocked.
 However, the use of encryption would render the contents opaque to any signature matching.
+Packet analysis techniques could also leverage the fact that the most prevalent legitimate use of the extension header is for AutoKey cryptography, codified in RFC5906[@rfc5906].
+Packet analysis that detects extension headers that do not comply with RFC5906[@rfc5906] would therefore yield a high-quality indicator of compromise.

-Another way to detect the channel would be to exhaustively list the known and allows NTP extensions on your network and flag anything not on that list.
-You would need to ensure that these extensions are strongly recognizable and have some structure.
-Keep in mind that an attacker can set the field type and structure at will, so you need a way of positively identifying known good extensions.
+Extending this concept further, another way to detect the channel would be to exhaustively list the known and allowed NTP extensions on a network and alert on any packets that do not conform to the corresponding standards.
+This approach would rely on perfect documentation of consistently-implemented standards for extension header use cases.
+This form of detection is therefore relatively brittle, and since the attacker can set the field type and structure at will, they could conceivably counter by mimicking a legitimate use case.
 If your network relies on an extension that appears the same as random encrypted data, you may be forced to rearchitect NTP or you will not be able to block this channel.

+Lastly, configuration changes to endpoints that are needed to implement the channel and funnel NTP traffic to attacker-controlled NTP architecture could be detected through log events, or with an Endpoint Detection and Response (EDR) product.

 # Conclusions and Future Work